-When Justin imagined biking in France, here’s what he saw in his mind: Riding down a beautiful rural road with a baguette in the back pocket of his bike jersey.
+When my nephew, Justin, imagined biking in France, here’s what he pictured in his mind: Riding down a beautiful rural road with a baguette in the back pocket of his bike jersey.
 Every now and then, he’d reach back, grab the baguette and take a delicious and yeasty bite and put it back.
 Until there was nothing left.

 I know, he’s quite the romantic.